-- If you plan to file a Form I-131A to apply for a LPR boarding foil, please note that you must pay the filing fee online on the USCIS website before appearing in person at a consular section.
-Information on the new form and fee is located here.
-You must bring evidence of payment, in the form of a printed email receipt notice or confirmation page, when you appear in person to file Form I-131A.
-As with all immigration fees, USCIS does not issue refunds, regardless of the decision on the application.
-USCIS will also not provide applicants an I-131A fee payment refund if the individual should have applied for an SB-1 instead of a boarding foil.
+- If you plan to file Form I-131A to apply for an LPR boarding foil, you must pay the nonrefundable filing fee online before appearing in person at a consular section.
+Information on the form and fee is located at the USCIS I-131A page.
+Bring evidence of payment, in the form of a printed email receipt notice or confirmation page, when you appear in person to file Form I-131A.
+You will need an Alien Registration Number (A-Number) to pay the fee.
+If you do not to have it, contact USCIS

-A: Please check your A number on your green card if you have a photocopy of the lost green card.
-Check your “Registration Number” on your immigrant visa for your A number if you have had an immigrant visa issued before.
-When having entered the United States with a green card in the past, you may find your A number written beside the U.S. Immigration stamp in your passport page.
-If you have none of those, please inquire to USCIS .
+A: Please check your A-Number on your Green Card if you have a photocopy of the lost Green Card.
+Check your “Registration Number” on your immigrant visa for your A-Number if you have had an immigrant visa issued before.
+If you entered the United States with a Green Card in the past, you may find your A-Number written beside the U.S. immigration stamp in your passport page.
+If you have none of those, please inquire with USCIS.

 Step 2: Schedule an appointment

 To request an appointment, submit the Appointment Request Form on our webpage.
-We will email you an appointment.
-Note: Boarding Foils can only be processed during normal business hours on an appointment basis at U.S. Embassy Tokyo, U.S. Consulate Generals Osaka and Naha.
-We cannot process Boarding Foil requests on weekends, holidays, after hours, or without an appointment.
+We will email you an appointment date and time.
+Note: Boarding Foils can only be processed during normal business hours on an appointment basis at U.S. Embassy Tokyo and U.S. Consulates General Osaka and Naha.
+We cannot process Boarding Foil requests on weekends or holidays, after hours, or without an appointment.

 Step 3: Bring the following documents